Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Related Works

 \section{Related Works}

-As emerging the deep neural network, lots of learning-based depth and ego-motion networks have been proposed ~\cite{ummenhofer2017demon,zhou2017unsupervised,zhou2018deeptam,yin2018geonet}.
-Among them, unsupervised learning-based methods have been spotlighted because they do not need to collect expensive ground truth data, have better network scalability, and show better network generalization performance.
-SfM-learner~\cite{zhou2017unsupervised} is one of the pioneering work that demonstrates the depth and pose estimation networks can be trained in a fully unsupervised manner from the monocular video.
-Based on the estimated pose and depth, the networks generate a self-supervised signal by warping images into consecutive images similar to previous works ~\cite{garg2016unsupervised, godard2017unsupervised}.
-However, their performance is limited because they assume a static scene, brightness consistency, and Lambertian surface for the image reconstruction.
-Also, the inherent scale-ambiguity, scale-drift problem of monocular video bother to predict long-term camera trajectory.

-In order to exclude dynamic objects, SfM-learner, SfM-net~\cite{zhou2017unsupervised,vijayanarasimhan2017sfm} estimate explainability mask or object mask to weight on non-explainable regions.
-GeoNet~\cite{yin2018geonet}, Ranjan~\etal~\cite{ranjan2019competitive}, and Wang~\etal~\cite{wang2019recurrent} explicitly separate rigid flow and object motion flow through additional optical flow network or motion segment network.
-Also, there is another branch to accomplish robust image reconstruction loss under a non-Lambertian surface, depth-vo feat~\cite{zhan2018unsupervised} gives additional supervision signal by utilizing feature reconstruction loss invariant for brightness changes.
-For the scale-ambiguity problem, wang~\etal~\cite{wang2019recurrent} proposed multi-view re-projection loss through the LSTM network to delivering a consistent scene scale.
-Several works~\cite{mahjourian2018unsupervised,bian2019unsupervised,chen2019self} impose geometric constraints to predict a scale-consistent depth and camera trajectory.
+With the emergences of the deep neural network, lots of learning-based depth and ego-motion networks have been proposed ~\cite{zhou2017unsupervised,zhou2018deeptam,yin2018geonet,godard2019digging,ranftl2020towards,lee2021attentive}.
+SfM-learner~\cite{zhou2017unsupervised} is a pioneering work that demonstrates that depth and pose estimation networks can be trained in a fully unsupervised manner from monocular video.
+However, their performance is limited because they assume a static scene, brightness consistency, and Lambertian surface for image reconstruction.
+Also, the inherent scale-ambiguity and scale-drift problem of monocular video hinder prediction of long-term camera trajectory.
+To exclude dynamic objects, SfM-learner~\cite{zhou2017unsupervised} utilizes an explainability mask and object mask.
+GeoNet~\cite{yin2018geonet} and Ranjan~\etal~\cite{ranjan2019competitive} explicitly separate rigid flow and object motion flow using an additional optical flow network or motion segment network.
+For the scale-ambiguity problem, several works~\cite{mahjourian2018unsupervised,bian2019unsupervised,chen2019self} impose geometric constraints to predict a scale-consistent depth and camera trajectory.

-{\bf Thermal Image based Depth and Ego-motion Estimation Methods.} A thermal camera can provide different modality information such as temperature values while sharing some visual appearances with the visible camera such as structure shape.
-The thermal camera can capture images robustly in low-light environments and various weather environments.
-However, thermal images generally suffer from low contrast, less texture information, and low-resolution properties.
-Therefore, a few research have been proposed in order to leveraging the thermal camera's strength while relieving thermal image's problems.
-A few papers~\cite{dai2019multi, khattak2019robust, khattak2020keyframe, shin2019sparse} utilize spares set of gradient-based feature and direct patch alignment to estimate relative pose and sparse depth, similar to SVO and DSO~\cite{forster2014svo,engel2017direct}.
-Alternatively, relative poses can be estimated based on the thermal image's optical flow~\cite{ borges2016practical, delaune2019thermal}.
-Most of these methods utilize other heterogeneous sensors together such as IMU, visible camera, and Lidar to complement the thermal image's problem and achieve high-quality performance.